JoeyHendricks/python-benchmark-harness/README.md

-## Start creating low level performance tests with QuickPotato
+## Building low level performance tests for Python

-Uplift the way you tste

-QuickPotato is a library that enables developer to create automated unit or component level performance tests.
+With QuickPotato it is possible to create automated low level performance tests that gather as much information about your code as possible.

-So what is a performance sanity check?
-Well, it is a test to quickly evaluate if the code on a unit level has the expected performance behaviour within a reliable testing environment.

-It is then possible to answer two primary questions with these sanity checks - Does the performance overstep the set thresholds?
-How much regression is there between the old method and the newly written method?

-If these performance sanity checks pass, then we know that the performance of the code meets our expectations.
-On the other hand, if they fail, then we know that the performance has deteriorated.
+Allowing you to verify if the performance of your code is working like expected and answer the following two questions:

+- Is my code performing in the way I am expecting?
+- Did this code change deteriorate the performance of my code or project?

+QuickPotato provides you with the tools needed to answer these two important questions in a easy, reliable, and automated way.
+Making sure that you can focus on delivering awesome code that is lighting fast!

+## How it works

+>

 ### Installation